 - Cost/benefit ratio of linear feet to acres drained

-- Farmer ability to commit to project implementation and maintenance.
+- Farmer committed to project implementation and maintenance.

 Information about the King County Agricultural Drainage Assistance Program is available via the link below: